mosaicnetworks/monetd/README.md

 ## Overview

-The MONET Hub is a blockchain that supports other Mobile ad-hoc blockchains, as defined in the [MONET whitepaper](http://bit.ly/monet-whitepaper).
+As defined in the [MONET whitepaper](http://bit.ly/monet-whitepaper), the Hub is a blockchain that supports other Mobile ad-hoc blockchains with services like peer-discovery, Inter-Blockchain Communication, and the Tenom token.
 It is a smart-contract platform based on the Ethereum Virtual Machine and a BFT Consensus algorithm.
 It leverages [evm-lite](https://github.com/mosaicnetworks/evm-lite) and